 Wood and bamboo are also environmentally friendly in their own ways and we found that many yoga block manufacturers take that into consideration by only using eco-conscious suppliers.

 Cork is great for a soft, but sturdy base.

 Wood and Bamboo add counter-weight and sturdiness to your balancing poses.

 The only major difference we found between bamboo and wood yoga blocks is their aesthetic appearance, specifically the grain.

-Yoga Block Poses and How to Use Blocks
+Yoga Block Poses and How to Use Them

-Here are 4 basic suggestions on how to incorporate yoga blocks into your yoga practice.
+Here are 4 basic suggestions on how to incorporate yoga blocks into your daily practice.

 Assisted Easy Bridge – 1 Yoga Block

 Place a yoga block under your tailbone.
 This will allow your lower back to release tension and your chest to open up.
 You can switch the height of the block to what’s most comfortable.